 Field Studies

-Awbury Arboretum’s Field Studies program offers in-person and virtual ecology lessons in partnership with Let’s Go Outdoors (LGO).
+Awbury Arboretum’s Field Studies program offer in-person and virtual ecology lessons in partnership with Let’s Go Outdoors (LGO)

-Over the past 12 years, LGO has facilitated fun outdoor experiences in collaboration with and on-site at Awbury, making this a natural organizational partnership.
+Over the past 13 years, LGO has facilitated fun outdoor experiences in collaboration with and on-site at Awbury Arboretum.
+In 2021, Awbury hired LGO to helm its Field Studies programming.

-(Generally does not include transportation, which must be handled by school/organization, but we offer limited funding for school buses)
+Awbury Arboretum generally does not include transportation, which must be handled by school/organization; but we offer limited funding for school buses.

 History, Nature, and Play